radiocosmology/alpenhorn/demo/demo-script.md

 If this were a real transport device, the next steps would be to:
 * unmount the filesystem
 * eject the media
-* remove the device from the machine
+* remove the physical storage device from the machine

 Next, the trasnport device would need to travel (via Sneakernet) from the site containing `alpen3` to the site containing `alpen1` where we would do the reverse procedure, installing